Why the Same Workout Delivers Different Results

 That shift changes everything.

-Because now, your progress isn’t tied to comparison — it’s tied to your own experience.
+Because now, your progress isn’t tied to comparison — it’s tied to your own personal experience.

 If You’re Ready for a Different Approach